 Certified experienced guidance

 A practitioner since ’91, Carol feels privileged to accompany people from all walks of life in their discovery of the profound teachings of yoga, on and off the mat, and of their inner guide.
-Her intuitive and student-centred approach encourages inquiry, exploration and autonomy in both movement and stillness.
+Her intuitive and student-centred approach encourages curiosity, exploration and autonomy in both movement and stillness.

 “On this path effort never goes to waste, and there is no failure.” – The Bhagavad Gita